kvarak/dnd/docs/_Classes/druid.md

 In addition you have advantage on Constitution saving throws that you make to maintain your concentration on your Nature's Ally.

 ### Monstrous Form
 You have mastered the use of your Ancient Forms.
-You can cast the enlarge portion of *enlarge/reduce* as a ***bonus action***, targeting only yourself, while in Wild Shape, without consuming a spell slot.
+You can cast the enlarge portion of *enlarge/reduce* while in Wild Shape as a ***bonus action***, targeting only yourself, without consuming a spell slot.

 You can use this ability a number of times equal to your proficiency bonus, and regain all expended uses when you finish a long rest.